mcnijman/go-emailaddress/README.md

 ### Validating the host ###

 Host validation will first attempt to resolve the domain and then verify if we can start a mail transaction with the host.
+This is relatively slow as it will contact the host several times.
 Note that when `err == nil` it doesn't necessarily mean the email address actually exists.

 ```go